stffrdhrn/sdram-controller/readme.md

 # _SDRAM Memory Controller_

-`Work in progress.`

-Theory is to get a simple controller to work on the De0 Nano
+This is a very a simple sdram controller which work on the De0 Nano.
+The project also contains a simple push button interface for testing on the dev board.

 Basic features
- - ~50 LEs
- - Operates at 133Mhz, CAS 3, 32MB, 16-bit data
+ - Operates at 100Mhz, CAS 3, 32MB, 16-bit data
  - On reset will go into `INIT` sequnce
  - After `INIT` the controller sits in `IDLE` waiting for `REFRESH`, `READ` or `WRITE`
  - `REFRESH` operations are spaced evenly 8192 times every 32ms